ufal/npfl114/exam/questions.md

-- Considering machine translation, draw a recurrent sequence-to-sequence architecture with attention, used during training (include embedding layers, recurrent cells, attention, classification layers, argmax/softmax).
+- Considering machine translation, draw a recurrent sequence-to-sequence architecture with attention, used during training (include embedding layers, recurrent cells, attention, classification layers).
   Then write down how exactly is the attention computed.
 [10]

 - Explain how is word embeddings tying used in a sequence-to-sequence